 Most importantly, be cautious.
 Only choose someone you’re sure you can trust.
 References and proof of employment letters are key during this stage.
 Remember, you’re ultimately responsible for the apartment.
 That means if your tenant skips a payment or punches a hole in the wall, you’re accountable.

-Consider asking for a security deposit and/or the last month’s rent to incentivize respect of the property.
+Consider asking for a security deposit and/or the last month’s rent to incentivize respect of the property when you sublet your apartment.

 Clean and prepare.

 Though you’ll leave items like your couch and TV behind, you’ll want to store certain things.
 For example, you may not want a stranger sleeping on your mattress.
-If that’s the case, find a place to store your mattress, along and with other private possessions.
+If that’s the case, find a place to store your mattress, along and with other private possessions in a storage unit.

 Now you know how to sublet an apartment!
 We hope your transition is a smooth one.